Hisses & Kisses

 A kind woman opened it.

-“Well, hello,” she said, smiling.
+“Well, hello,” she said with a smile.
 “Are you looking for a home?”

 Hisses and Kisses rubbed against her legs and purred their answer:

-Inside, they found soft beds, warm food, gentle hands, and love.
+Inside, there were soft beds, warm food, gentle hands... and love.

-That night, they curled up together by the fireplace.
+That night, they curled up by the fireplace.

 “I’m so glad we found each other,” Hisses whispered.